 Sha'Carri Richardson makes history, wins World Athletics 100 meter gold

-It was an unprecedented performance, as no one has ever won the title after making a final based on time instead of auto qualifying.
-The 23-year-old is also the first American 100 meter world champion in six years.
-Before Richardson, the late Tori Bowie was the last U.S. sprinter to bring home the 100 meter gold from worlds in 2017.
+It was an unprecedented performance, as no one has ever won the title after making a final based on time instead of auto-qualifying.
+Richardson is also the first American 100-meter world champion in six years.
+Before Richardson, the late Tori Bowie was the last U.S. sprinter to bring home the 100-meter gold from worlds in 2017.

 Sha'Carri Richardson is a WORLD CHAMPION in the 100m!#WorldAthleticsChamps pic.twitter.com/Mx3mxv5UzL